djbrown14/Milestone-Project1/README.md

 The icons in this website were taken from Font Awesome Media.
 The photos used on the home and portfolio page are taken from me and from past projects.
 Some of the code i used was taken from past projects such as Love Running.
+I have used some Bootstrap elements in my project to make it look better.